 Service design is anchored in user research and testing.
 This is what gives the approach its power, and also enormous possibility.

-As you listen to what people think about your product and zoom in on the problem you want to solve, you’ll often find yourself uncovering questions you hadn’t thought of before.
+As you listen to what people think about your product and zoom in on the problem you want to solve, you’ll often find yourself uncovering questions you hadn’t thought of before – and if you needed another reason why product development is important, you just found it.
 Sometimes what comes up is so game-changing that it’s impossible to ignore, and you’ll find yourself shifting the entire course of your project to a place with more meaning, potential, and a higher return on investment.

 The systematic research that comes with service design also helps you find meaning in what people don’t say.
 As you observe users answering your questions, it’s not uncommon to see them do something that directly contradicts what they had previously stated.